 What is Required to Compete?

-To participate in the 2021-2021 Mock Trial Competition, each team must do the following:
+To participate in the 2021-2022 Mock Trial Competition season, each team must do the following:

 If you have a pre-existing relationship with an Attorney Coach or Coaches and they have confirmed they wish to coach your team, they must attend a mandatory Attorney Coach Orientation meeting in October (date and time TBA) via Zoom.
 If you do not have an Attorney Coach or Coaches and need help getting one, mark the appropriate box on the school registration form.